What is a Contact Lens?

-- More blink rates = More tear exchange and more oxygen available to cornea
+- More blink rates = More tear exchange and more oxygen available to the cornea

-- The water content of contact lens: High water content of contact lens also increases oxygen supply to cornea.
+- The water content of the contact lens: High water content of the contact lens also increases oxygen supply to the cornea.

-- Perilimbal capillaries also supply oxygen to cornea.
+- Perilimbal capillaries also supply oxygen to the cornea.

-- Oxygen dissolved in aqueous humor: Supplies oxygen and nutrition to inner layers of cornea.
+- Oxygen dissolved in aqueous humour: Supplies oxygen and nutrition to inner layers of the cornea.

 What happens if we sleep wearing contact lens?

 - During sleep, our eyes are closed i.e. NO BLINKING OF EYES = NO TEAR EXCHANGE.
 That remarkably decrease oxygen supply to the cornea leading to corneal hypoxia.
 The cornea becomes edematous with microsystems.
 Eyes become red and may cause blurring of vision along with pain.
 So, it is strongly recommended not to sleep wearing contact lens.